Snowboard at the Winter Paralympics

-Snowboarding is a Paralympic sport that is contested at the Winter Paralympic Games.
-Snowboarding was first introduced with snowboard cross a part of the Alpine skiing discipline at the 2014 Winter Paralympics in Sochi, Russia.
+Para snowboard is a Paralympic sport that is contested at the Winter Paralympic Games.
+Snowboard was first introduced with snowboard cross as part of Alpine skiing at the 2014 Winter Paralympics in Sochi, Russia.
 At the 2018 Winter Paralympics in PyeongChang, South Korea, events were held in 2 disciplines — snowboard cross and banked slalom — in 2 categories for women and 3 categories for men.

-A total of 12 gold medals, 12 silver medals and 12 bronze medals have been awarded since 2014 and have been won by skiers from 10 National Paralympic Committees (NPC).
+A total of 28 gold medals, 28 silver medals and 28 bronze medals have been awarded since 2014 and have been won by snowboarders from 15 National Paralympic Committees (NPC).